 - 1 fleece jacket (this will keep you warm even when wet)

 - 1 good quality rain jacket

-- 1 wide brimmed sunhat (to keep the sun off your face and neck)
+- 1 wide brimmed sunhat or lightweight baseball cap (to keep the sun off your face and neck)

 - Sunglasses with band (Chums, Croakies, etc.)